sannybuilder/themes/README.md

 ## Sanny Builder Themes

-This repository aims to collects themes designed to customize look and feel of the Sanny Builder IDE and syntax highlighting.
+This repository aims to collect themes designed to customize look and feel of the Sanny Builder IDE and syntax highlighting.
 Sanny Builder supports themes since v3.8.0.

 ## Contributing